gmac/graphql-breadth-exec/README.md

 * depth-first: we build and resolve 10,000 intermediary promises (_depth × breadth × 2_).
 * breadth-first: we build and resolve 10 intermediary promises (_depth × 2_).

+## Noteworthy design patterns

+- Fields are resolved breadth-first using implicitly batched resolvers (no Dataloader).
+These run longer and hotter on application logic with no execution overhead.
+- Stack profiling becomes much more organized with a linear flow and aggregate field spans, rather than fields getting split up across subtree repetitions.
+- Batched resolvers may bind entire load sets to a single lazy promise to dramatically reduce promise bloat.
+- The engine is driven by enqueuing rather than recursion, which shrinks stack traces and reduces memory usage.
+- Error handling is isolated into a second pass that only runs when errors occur.
+The engine collects all errors, and formatting grooms which ones to return.

+This repo is an extremely early proof-of-concept of these patterns.
+This core engine flow has matured into Shopify's GraphQL Cardinal engine that now runs much of their production traffic; these patterns are also being matured for the open source community in [graphql-ruby](https://github.com/rmosolgo/graphql-ruby/pull/5509).

 ## Prototype usage

-This is an extremely early proof-of-concept that demonstrates basic breadth-first concepts.
-It outlines a core engine flow using batched sets, and includes a basic many-to-one promissory workflow.
-These patterns have matured into Shopify's GraphQL Cardinal engine that now runs much of their production traffic; these patterns are also being matured for the open source community in [graphql-ruby](https://github.com/rmosolgo/graphql-ruby/pull/5509).
 To experiment with this prototype, you can setup a `GraphQL::BreadthExec::FieldResolver`:

 ```ruby
 class MyFieldResolver < GraphQL::BreadthExec::FieldResolver